Ro12hini/Project---Simon-Says/README.md

-# Project---Simon-Says
+# Project-Simon-Says
-A simon says game using HTML, CSS and JavaScript
+A simon says game using HTML, CSS and JavaScript.

+I made this project a while back and I'm currenty working on a mode dynamic project that makes use of javascript more efficiently.